dogweather/forkful/content/en/bash/testing-and-debugging/using-an-interactive-shell-repl.md

   \ programming environment.
 Coders use it to quickly write and test code, experiment\u2026"
 lastmod: '2024-03-13T22:45:00.246307-06:00'
 model: gpt-4-1106-preview
-summary: "REPL stands for Read-Eval-Print Loop, a simple, interactive computer programming\
+summary: REPL stands for Read-Eval-Print Loop, a simple, interactive computer programming environment.
-  \ environment.
-Coders use it to quickly write and test code, experiment\u2026"
 title: Using an interactive shell (REPL)
 weight: 34
 ---